Skip to main content

 The Star Compass can now be presented in terms of heading angles, as demonstrated in Figure 1.2.17.

-In navigation, “heading” typically denotes the direction an object like a canoe or wind is pointed, whereas “azimuth” pertains to the angular measurement of celestial bodies on the horizontal plane.
-Both “heading” and “azimuth” measure angles in degrees, beginning from north and progressing clockwise.
-Unless specified otherwise to use the heading or azimuth angle (in which case, refer to Figure 1.2.17), this book will use Figure 1.2.4 for the angles of the Star Compass.
+In navigation, “heading” typically refers to the direction in which an object, such as a canoe or wind, is pointed.
+In contrast, “azimuth” pertains to the angular measurement of celestial bodies relative to the horizon.
+Both “heading” and “azimuth” measure angles in degrees, starting from north and progressing clockwise.
+Unless specified otherwise, this book uses Figure 1.2.4 for the angles of the Star Compass; for heading or azimuth angles, refer to Figure 1.2.17.

 Subsection 1.2.2 Radian